github/issue-labeler/README.md

 When the issue is evaluated it'll look for `.github/labeler-v1.yml` based on the `configuration-path` and the version number set in the issue.

 When you reach a point where you'd like to update your labels and regular expressions and it could cause a conflict with historic issues, simply update your issue template to include `issue_labeler_regex_version=2` and create the file `.github/labeler-v2.yml`.
-The issue will automatically be matched to the correct set up regular expressions.
+The issue will automatically be matched to the correct set of regular expressions.

 Set `versioned-regex` to any valid regular expression that should be used to capture the version number from the issue.
 The first match will be used should multiple be found.